zanders3/json/README.md

 ## Installation

-Simply copy and paste the [JSON Parser](https://raw.githubusercontent.com/zanders3/json/master/src/JSONParser.cs) and/or the [JSON Writer](https://raw.githubusercontent.com/zanders3/json/master/src/JSONWriter.cs) or use [Nuget](https://www.nuget.org/packages/TinyJson)
+Simply copy and paste the [JSON Parser](https://raw.githubusercontent.com/zanders3/json/master/src/JSONParser.cs) and/or the [JSON Writer](https://raw.githubusercontent.com/zanders3/json/master/src/JSONWriter.cs) into your project.
+I also provide NuGet but I recommend the copy paste route ;)

+## Unit Tests

+You can use dotnet to build and run the unit tests:

+  dotnet test